 swift will manage these segment files for you, deleting old segments on deletes and overwrites, etc. You can override this behavior with the --leave-segments option if desired; this is useful if you want to have multiple versions of the same large object available.

 You can also work with the segments and manifests directly with HTTP requests instead of having swift do that for you.
-You can just upload the segments like you would any other object and the manifest is just a zero-byte file with an extra X-Object-Manifest header.
+You can just upload the segments like you would any other object and the manifest is just a zero-byte (not enforced) file with an extra X-Object-Manifest header.

 All the object segments need to be in the same container, have a common object name prefix, and their names sort in the order they should be concatenated.
 They don’t have to be in the same container as the manifest file will be, which is useful to keep container listings clean as explained above with swift.

-The manifest file is simply a zero-byte file with the extra X-Object-Manifest: <container>/<prefix> header, where <container> is the container the object segments are in and <prefix> is the common prefix for all the segments.
+The manifest file is simply a zero-byte (not enforced) file with the extra X-Object-Manifest: <container>/<prefix> header, where <container> is the container the object segments are in and <prefix> is the common prefix for all the segments.